thebubbleindex/thebubbleindex/README.md

 First make sure Java 8 JDK is installed and working on your computer (or JRE if not building).

 Download Apache Ignite and start a suitable number of nodes.
+Please see the example Ignite config.xml and ignite.bat/.sh scripts in src/test/resources/.

 ###### ProgramData Folder and its Subdirectories.